bobbingwide/oik/readme.txt

 The *oik base* plugin provides a series of advanced WordPress shortcodes that help you display dynamic content from your website's pages, posts, attachments, links and custom post types.
 The OIK Information Kit uses lazy smart shortcode technology to display your WordPress website's content including your often included key-information.
 The functionality in the oik base plugin is used by over 40 other WordPress plugins, providing powerful facilities for an efficient, performant website.

+At a glance changes in version 2.3

+* Now supports pagination when the shortcode output could be very large
+* Supports pagination for multiple shortcodes being displayed on a page
+* Allows shortcodes to list posts of multiple post types. e.g. post_type="post,page"
+* New option to display post IDs on admin pages
+* Specify logo image by post ID, fully qualified file name, or file in the uploads directory.
+* Specify oik custom image link by post ID or full qualified file name.
+* Changes required by the oik-fields plugin.

 At a glance changes in version 2.2